yagosys/202301/userguide/08-calico/multiplenode/task.md

 done
 ```

-- ## create 00-multus.conf under /etc/cni/net.d which use net-calico as default network
+- ### create 00-multus.conf under /etc/cni/net.d which use net-calico as default network

+then we create 00-multus.conf on each node. multus delegates to
 ```
 for node in 10.0.2.200 10.0.2.201 10.0.1.100; do
 ssh -o "StrictHostKeyChecking=no" -i  ~/.ssh/id_ed25519cfoslab ubuntu@$node << EOF